 Coal burns very differently in the stove than wood.
 Wood fires burn from the top, and benefit from lots of secondary air for an efficient burn.
 Coal fires burn from the middle, so you should keep the primary air open when burning coal.
 A coal bed needs to be sufficiently deep to sustain a fire, so you'll generally want to pile the coal up in the firebox as high as possible.
 Modifications like a taller coal bar can help to make burning coal easier in a tiny stove.

 Most wood stoves can be used to burn a variety of solid fuels aside from wood or coal.
 Charcoal is generally acceptable to use in a small stove, though it can be one of the more expensive options available.
 Hardwood pellets or other solid fuels like corn or soybeans can be burned in a wood stove by adding a fireproof basket insert that fits inside the fire box.
-While we haven't tried it yet, dried cow chips could theoretically be used as a fuel source in a small stove.
+We've even successfully used dried elk dung to fuel a Tiny Wood Stove, though it smells a bit like burning hair.

 Unacceptable fuels for a wood stove stove include any liquid fuels, which could cause the stove or the flue to explode.
 Do not burn plywood, OSB, or other wood products containing glue, since the burning glue can be toxic, and can cause hard to remove deposits inside the flue.
 Pressed logs containing paraffin wax should also be avoided, since they can produce large amounts of flammable creosote.